-FY 2023 CoC Competition Supplemental Application - New Project PSH, RRH, TH/RRH Projects ton I - Project Description ct Name: Enter Project Name • nization Name: Enter Organization Name - ct Type: (select one; if the organization has multiple projects, complete a separate supplemental cation for each) □ Per rmanent Supportive Housing Rapid Rehousing Joint Transitional Housing/Rapid Rehousing 1.
+Project Type: (select one; if the organization has multiple projects, complete a separate supplemental application for each)

+- □ Permanent Supportive Housing □ Rapid Rehousing □ Joint Transitional Housing/Rapid Rehousing - 1.
 Estimated Project Start Date Click or tap to enter a date.
-Estimated Project End Date Click or tap to enter a date.
-2. Provide a brief overview of the new project including the focus population and service delivery approach.
-Click or tap here to enter text.
-How many individuals or families is the project designed to serve (i.e., capacity a.
-Number of individuals Click or tap here to enter text.
-Of those, how many would be chronically homeless?
-Enter # b.
-Number of families Click or tap here to enter text.
-Of those, how many would be chronically homeless?
-Enter # 4.
-Amount of Funding Requested (cannot exceed CoC Bonus and/or reallocation amounts): Enter \$ Secti ion II - Threshold Requirements 5.
-Amount of Match documented with letters attached to project application in e-snaps: Click or tap here to enter text.
-Does the organization currently participate in FCCoCs Coordinated Entry System? ☐ Yes ☐ No a.
+Estimated Project End Date Click or tap to enter a date. - 2.
+Provide a brief overview of the new project including the focus population and service delivery approach.
+Click or tap here to enter text. - 3.
+How many individuals or families is the project designed to serve (i.e., capacity - a.
+Number of individuals Click or tap here to enter text. - Of those, how many would be chronically homeless?
+Enter # - b.
+Number of families Click or tap here to enter text. - Of those, how many would be chronically homeless?
+Enter # - 4.
+Amount of Funding Requested (cannot exceed CoC Bonus and/or reallocation amounts): Enter \$

+Section II - Threshold Requirements

+- 5. Amount of Match documented with letters attached to project application in e-snaps: Click or tap here to enter text. - 6.
+Does the organization currently participate in FCCoCs Coordinated Entry System?

+Yes No - a.
 If so, please note for which program or project.
-Click or tap here to enter text. b.
+Click or tap here to enter text. - b.
 If not, please describe the plan for quickly moving to full participation in Coordinated Entry.
-Click or tap here to enter text.
-Does the project intend to offer a Housing First approach? ☐ Yes ☐ No a.
+Click or tap here to enter text. - 7.
+Does the project intend to offer a Housing First approach? \Box Yes \Box No - a.
 If yes, describe how the project will utilize a Housing First and Low Barrier approach.
 Click or tap here to enter text.